genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_16.1_2022.md

 flexible fitting.

-![](/assets/images/2022_03_Figure16.1.8.png)After the process, the original hydrogen atoms are removed, but the original PDB file "run.pdb" are used in the next process.
+![](/assets/images/2022_03_Figure16.1.8.png)After the process, the original hydrogen atoms are removed, but the original PDB file "`run.pdb`" are used in the next process.
 We select "Currently working on \[run.pdb File (modified) uploaded by user\]", and then click "analyze all-atom contacts and geometry".
 In the next page, we just click the \[Run programs to perform these analyses\] at the bottom of the page.